emberjs/website/source/guides/cookbook/user_interface_and_interaction/adding_css_classes_to_your_components_based_on_properties.md

 ### Discussion

-You can apply classes based on properties of the component, or even by properties bound to data passed into the component.This is done by binding the class attribute using `classNameBindings`.
+You can apply classes based on properties of the component, or even by properties bound to data passed into the component.
+This is done by binding the class attribute using `classNameBindings`.

 ```js
 classNameBindings: ['active'],